willemmulder/Presenteer.js/readme.md

 Presenteer.js
 ============

-Presenteer.js is a flexible HTML5 presntation tool that uses CSS3 transforms and transitions to make smooth HTML presentations.
+Presenteer.js is a flexible HTML5 presentation tool that uses CSS3 transforms and transitions to make smooth HTML presentations.
 See http://willemmulder.github.com/Presenteer.js/ for demos and documentation.

 License